T-im4i-k/clang-tidy-check/README.md

 If set to `'__UNSET__'`, option will not be passed to **clang-tidy**.

+This argument overrides the 'HeaderFilterRegex' option in config, if any.

 ### `config`: \<string\> (optional)

 Inline configuration in YAML/JSON format.
 Uses the same format as **clang-tidy** `--config=` option.